 Definitions and Background

-System Regulation 33.99.01: Employment Practices, includes the following definition of a wage position: a temporary position funded from a lump-sum budget category.
-Such a position will fit within one of two categories: (1) a student wage position which requires student status as a condition of employment; or (2) a wage position created to accommodate temporary labor needs, such as work of an intermittent nature or having a brief, fixed duration.
+Temporary/Casual positions (formerly known as “wage positions) are defined under System Regulation 33.99.01: Employment Practices: a temporary position funded from a lump-sum budget category.
+Such a position will fit within one of two categories: (1) a student position which requires student status as a condition of employment; or (2) a temporary position created to accommodate short-term labor needs, such as work of an intermittent nature or having a brief, fixed duration.
 This document pertains to the second category of wage employment described above, and therefore does not apply to employment in titles that require student status, such as student worker or graduate assistant titles.

-- To meet the posting requirement for non-faculty wage positions, departments must submit a Posting through the PATH online system.
+- To meet the posting requirement for non-faculty temporary/casual positions, departments must submit a Job Requisition through the Workday online system.

-- The Posting must stay open for a minimum of five calendar days.
-The department may choose to leave the Posting open for a longer period to fill multiple positions.
+- The Job Requisition must stay open for a minimum of five calendar days.

-- The department must contact Recruitment and Workforce Planning to place the wage position on hold.
+- The department must contact Recruitment and Workforce Planning to close the Job Requisition (stop the flow of new applicants).
 Please contact Recruitment and Workforce Planning at (979) 845-5154 or firstname.lastname@example.org.

 Special Note for student status positions and placement in wage positions

-If certain criteria are met, workers in a student status (graduate or undergraduate) may be placed in a wage position without posting.
+If certain criteria are met, workers in a student status (graduate or undergraduate) may be placed in a temporary/casual position without posting.
 Each component must be met:

 - The student employee can no longer be employed in a student title due to graduation or other circumstances that prevent a student title from continuing to be used, and